Gujarati cinema: Silent film era (1913–1931)

 Kohinoor produced many films in the silent film era, including social problem films in a period dominated by mythological films.
 Katorabhar Khoon (1920) was its first social film.
 Manorama (1924) was directed by Homi Master and was based on Hridaya Triputi, an autobiographical poem by the Gujarati poet Kalapi.
 Gul-E-Bakavali (1924), written by Mohanlal G. Dave and directed by Rathod, ran successfully for fourteen weeks.
-Manilal Joshi, an experimental Gujarati director, directed Abhimanyu (1922), which was produced by the Star Film Company, and later Prithivi Vallabh based on the novel of the same name by Gujarati author K. M. Munshi.
+Manilal Joshi, an experimental Gujarati director, directed Veer Abhimanyu (1922), which was produced by the Star Film Company, and later Prithvi Vallabh (1924) based on the novel by Gujarati author K. M. Munshi.

 The Krishna Film Company, established in 1924 and owned by Maneklal Patel, produced forty-four films between 1925 and 1931.
 The Sharda Film Company was established in 1925, financed by Mayashankar Bhatt and run by Bhogilal Dave and Nanubhai Desai.
 Bhatt also financed Dadasaheb Phalke's Hindustan Cinema Film Company.